World Heritage Site Shirakawa-go tour guide

 Most of the road snow is removed by Shirakawa-go people who lived there but all snow cannot be removed.

-It’s pitty if you injured and stop the amazing sightseeing and also cause trouble to your life after.
+It’s a pitty if you injured and stop the amazing sightseeing and also cause trouble to your life after.

 ※Normal heat pad will become too hot for your foot so not good to use